Diocese of Springfield–Cape Girardeau: Demographics

 The Diocese of Springfield-Cape Girardeau consists of 39 primarily rural counties in the southern third of Missouri.
 It includes the cities of Springfield, Branson and Cape Girardeau.
 This region includes the Ozarks and Bootheel of Missouri, where Catholics make up about 5% of the total population.

 As of 2023, the diocese included 66 parishes, 17 missions and a Catholic population of approximately 66,000.
-The diocese has an increasing Hispanic population.
-Each year, tens of thousands of Vietnamese-American Catholics converge on Carthage to participate in the Marian Days celebration.

 History

 1600 to 1900

 The first Catholic presence in Missouri was that of European explorers in the 17th century traveling the Mississippi River.
-In present-day Hannibal, Missouri, the first Catholic masses were celebrated by the Belgian missionary, Reverend Louis Hennepin, in 1680 at Bay de Charles.
+In present-day Hannibal, Missouri, the first Catholic masses were celebrated by the Belgian missionary, Louis Hennepin, in 1680 at Bay de Charles.
 At that time, all of Missouri was part of the French colony of Louisiana.
 Up until the early 19th century, Catholics in this region were first under the French jurisdiction of the Diocese of Quebec, then Spanish jurisdiction under the Diocese of Louisiana and the Two Floridas.

 With the Louisiana Purchase of 1804, Missouri passed from France to the United States.
 In 1826, Pope Leo XII erected the Diocese of St. Louis, covering the new state of Missouri along with vast areas of the American Great Plains.
 The southern Missouri area would remain part of this diocese and later the Diocese of Kansas City for the next 130 years.

-In 1825, Reverend John Timon celebrated the first mass in Cape Girardeau and in 1833 dedicated the first church there.
+In 1825, John Timon celebrated the first mass in Cape Girardeau and in 1833 dedicated the first church there.
 The oldest parish in Springfield, Immaculate Conception, was established in 1868.
 In Joplin, the first Catholic church was started in 1878.
 Our Lady of the Lake, the only Catholic church in Branson, was dedicated in 1922.

 1900 to 1973

 Pope Pius XII erected the Diocese of Springfield-Cape Girardeau on August 24, 1956, taking its territory from the Archdiocese of St. Louis and the Diocese of Kansas City.
 The pope named Auxiliary Bishop Charles Helmsing of St. Louis as the first bishop of the new diocese.
 In 1962, Helmsing became bishop of the Diocese of Kansas City-Saint Joseph.

-The second bishop of Springfield-Cape Girardeau was Monsignor Ignatius Jerome Strecker from the Diocese of Wichita, named by Pope John XXIII in 1962.
+The second bishop of Springfield-Cape Girardeau was Ignatius Jerome Strecker from the Diocese of Wichita, named by Pope John XXIII in 1962.
 Strecker was elevated to archbishop of the Archdiocese of Kansas City (in Kansas) in 1969.

-To replaced Strecker in Springfield-Cape Girardeau, Pope Paul VI appointed Monsignor William Baum of Kansas City-St. Joseph.
+To replace Strecker in Springfield-Cape Girardeau, Pope Paul VI appointed William Baum.
 Baum served in this position for only three years before being named archbishop of the Archdiocese of Washington in 1973.